liborutgers12/smile/README.md

 # Smile :)
+Recently, I participated in a 4-hour challenge called *Smile Classifier* organized by [Lukas Biewald](https://lukasbiewald.com/).

-Smile Classifier - This repository contains the source code for a challenge I participated to create a classifier that can distinguish a smiling face.
+This repository contains the source code for the challenge: to create a classifier that can distinguish a smiling face.

 ## Setup